Bookkeep max_event_size_bytes to reflect different fragment sizes from different fragment generators

 misleading to have it in there.

-#7 Updated by John Freeman about 1 year ago
+#7 Updated by John Freeman over 1 year ago

 Performed further testing of the code, and found that it wasn't accurately determining max_fragment_size_bytes in the BoardReader FHiCL document if either